CANR Mentoring Policy

 - There will be a description of expected mentoring activities with elements addressing research, teaching, extension and outreach, engagement, and leadership development.

-- There will be clarity regarding the roles of mentor(s) and the faculty member being mentored; expectations for confidentiality; the role of mentor(s), if any, in the annual evaluation and RPT process; and who (including the mentee) does/does not see written mentoring reports, if such reports are prepared.
+- There will be clarity regarding the roles of mentor(s) and the faculty member being mentored; expectations for confidentiality; and a clear separation between mentoring and evaluation functions of faculty.

-- There will be a description of how mentoring activities will be reported and evaluated as a portion of an individual’s service to the unit.
+- There will be a description of how mentoring activities will be recognized as a portion of an individual's service to the unit.

 - There will be support and leadership from the chair/director in integrating mentoring into departmental activities.
 Recognition of mentoring as a formal component of faculty service to the department and college should be incorporated into annual faculty evaluations for individuals who serve as mentors.